 If you have never taught before, don't be put off by the prospect of taking your own class, since the most important thing is your own enthusiasm, willingness to teach and learn, and just being there! - your presence is a tremendous thrill and confidence boost for the children of this remote and neglected parish.
 Songs, games, competitions, excursions, and "flash cards" are just a few of the techniques that work well with rural children.
 The book 176 ESL games by Shelley Ann Vernon is a wonderful source of ideas and advice in this respect.

 A basic knowledge of Spanish is necessary for all teaching placements.

 Please note that the long school vacation in this part of Ecuador is from mid february to end of april.

-Contact the project coordinator direct at email@example.com.
+the cloud forest project coordinator can be reached direct at firstname.lastname@example.org.
 Telephone (including national and international codes) ## 593 6 3017543